Cyfrin/Updraft/src/routes/security/4-puppy-raffle/55-reporting-getActivePlayerIndex-incorrect-for-edge-case/+page.md

 _Follow along with this video:_

-## <iframe width="560" height="315" src="VIDEO_LINK" title="vimeo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+## <iframe width="560" height="315" src="https://vimeo.com/889507790?share=copy" title="vimeo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ---

-# Understanding Smart Contract Audits – A Journey through 'puppy raffle'

-Let's deep dive into the world of smart contract auditing with an illustrative example: the 'puppy raffle'.
-It's a simple, randomly chosen, yet incredibly engaging piece of code to illustrate the challenging task of spotting potential issues that could affect protocol functionality or even threaten the security of the whole system.

-## Baseball Error: Index Zero
+## Error: Index Zero

-Let's kick things off with first error we encounter in the analysis.
+Let's kick things off with `getActivePlayerIndex`.
 For some context: **if a player is at index zero, 'puppy raffle' returns zero too**.
 You might ask, so what?
 Well, here's a thing: playing with indexes can often get dicey and bring unexpected results.

->

-"You audit, if the player is at index zero, it'll return zero and a player might think they are not active."
+> "If the player is at index zero, it'll return zero and a player might think they are not active."

->

 Interesting, right?
 And now to discuss **how impactful this finding is**.
 To get a full picture, let's try and see some potential outcomes.